albertaleksa/data-engineering-zoomcamp/week_4_analytics_engineering/dbt_project_bg_dbt_cloud.md

   - a _production_ dataset.

   Name them any way you'd like.
 - Create a **dbt cloud account** using [this link](https://www.getdbt.com/signup/) and connect to your warehouse [following these instructions](https://docs.getdbt.com/docs/dbt-cloud/cloud-configuring-dbt-cloud/cloud-setting-up-bigquery-oauth).
 More detailed instructions in [dbt_cloud_setup.md](dbt_cloud_setup.md).
-When asked, connnect the project to your _development_ dataset.
+When asked, connect the project to your _development_ dataset.
 - Make sure that you set up a GitHub repo for your project.
-In _Account settings_ > _Projects_ you can select your project and change its settings, such as _Name_ or _dbt Project Subdirectoy_, which can be convenient if your repo is previously populated and would like to keep the dbt project in a single subfolder.
+In _Account settings_ > _Projects_ you can select your project and change its settings, such as _Name_ or _dbt Project Subdirectory_, which can be convenient if your repo is previously populated and would like to keep the dbt project in a single subfolder.
 - In the IDE windows, press the green _Initilize_ button to create the project files.
 - In order to edit files need to create a new branch and choose it in IDE.
 - Inside `dbt_project.yml`, change the project name both in the `name` field as well as right below the `models:` block.
 You may comment or delete the `example` block at the end.